krinkinmu/krinkinmu.github.io/_posts/2024-01-14-aarch64-virtual-memory.md

 # Testing

-How can we test that address transation was enabled and indeed works?
+How can we test that address translation was enabled and indeed works?
 One way to quickly verify that address translation is happening is to map two different ranges of the virtual address space to the same range of the physical address space.
 This way you would essentially create two different views of the same